pwelke/SeminarLearningTheory/Chap3AndChap4.md

 Let $\mathcal{H}$ be a finite hypothesis class, let $\mathcal{Z}$ be a domain and let $l: \mathcal{H} \times \mathcal{Z} \to{[0,1]}$ be a loss function, then $\mathcal{H}$ enjoys the uniform convergence with sample complexity:
 $m_h^{uc}(\epsilon, \delta) \leq \frac{log(\frac{2|H|}{\delta})}{2\epsilon^2}$

+### Questions:
+1. How to approach a good hypothesis class?

+2. P49 of the book, Remark 3.2, first sentence, why the algorithm will return a hypothesis from H?

+3. P58,Exercise 1

+4. P57，Remark 4.1("Discretization trick").
+Is it really a trick to solve problem or something we have to deal with?

+5.The bound of PAC learnability and bound of agnostic PAC learnability is different, why? and which part of the assumption makes the difference?